Arshiyashaik023/page-replacement-simulator/README.md

-# page-replacement-simulator
-Page Replacement Simulator implementing FIFO, LRU, and Optimal algorithms to analyze page faults and compare memory management efficiency in Operating Systems.
-->Features
-Simulates three major algorithms:
-FIFO (First In First Out)
-LRU (Least Recently Used)
-Optimal Page Replacement

-📊 Displays:
-Page faults for each algorithm
-Best performing algorithm
-Step-by-step frame visualization
-Graph comparison using Chart.js

-🎨 Clean UI with:
-Pastel color theme
-Responsive layout
-Highlighted frames

-Algorithms Implemented
-1️⃣ FIFO (First In First Out)
-Replaces the oldest page in memory.

-2️⃣ LRU (Least Recently Used)
-Replaces the page that was least recently accessed.

-3️⃣ Optimal Algorithm
-Replaces the page that will not be used for the longest time in the future.

-🖥️ Tech Stack
-HTML
-CSS
-JavaScript
-Chart.js (for graph visualization)

-📂 Project Structure
+# 📘 Page Replacement Simulator

+A web-based interactive simulator to visualize and compare **Page Replacement Algorithms** in Operating Systems.

+---

+## 🚀 Features

+### 🧠 Algorithms Simulated
+- FIFO (First In First Out)
+- LRU (Least Recently Used)
+- Optimal Page Replacement

+### 📊 Displays
+- Page faults for each algorithm
+- Best performing algorithm
+- Step-by-step frame visualization
+- Graph comparison using Chart.js

+### 🎨 UI Highlights
+- Pastel color theme
+- Responsive layout
+- Clean and structured tables

+---

+## 🧠 Algorithms Explained

+### 1️⃣ FIFO (First In First Out)
+Replaces the **oldest page** in memory.

+### 2️⃣ LRU (Least Recently Used)
+Replaces the page that was **least recently used**.

+### 3️⃣ Optimal Algorithm
+Replaces the page that will **not be used for the longest time in the future**.

+---

+## 🖥️ Tech Stack

+- HTML
+- CSS
+- JavaScript
+- Chart.js

+---

+## 📂 Project Structure
 page-replacement-simulator
 │
 ├── index.html
 │
 ├── css
 │ └── style.css
 │
 └── js
 ├── main.js
 ├── fifo.js
 ├── lru.js
 └── optimal.js

+---

-▶️ How to Run
+## ▶️ How to Run

-Download or clone the repository
+1. Clone or download the repository
-Open index.html in your browser
+2. Open `index.html` in your browser
-Enter:
+3. Enter:
-Number of frames
+   - Number of frames
-Page reference string
+   - Page reference string
-Click Run Simulation
+4. Click **Run Simulation**

+---

-📸 Output
+## 📸 Output

-The simulator shows:
+The simulator displays:

-Page faults for FIFO, LRU, and Optimal
+- Page faults for FIFO, LRU, and Optimal
-Comparison graph
+- Comparison graph
-Frame-by-frame visualization tables
+- Frame-by-frame visualization tables

+---

-🌟 Future Improvements
+## 🌟 Future Improvements

-Step-by-step animation of page replacement
+- Step-by-step animation
-Dynamic frame columns
+- Dynamic frame columns
-Highlight page hits vs faults
+- Highlight page hits vs faults

+---

-📌 Use Case
+## 📌 Use Case

 This project helps in understanding:

-Memory management concepts
+- Memory management concepts
-Page replacement strategies
+- Page replacement strategies
-Performance comparison of algorithms
+- Algorithm performance comparison

+---

-👩‍💻 Author
+## 👩‍💻 Author

-Arshiya S
+**Arshiya S**

+---